April 2, 1993

 Effective teaching includes imaginative, conscientious course design, and ongoing efforts to maintain and develop subject-area expertise.
 It requires respect for students which includes meeting professional obligations conscientiously (holding regular office hours, returning papers promptly, marking them carefully, etc.) as well as establishing a classroom environment in which students are valued.

 Students learn by interpreting, synthesizing, and evaluating what they hear and read.
-Teachers should therefore strive for interactions with students that encourage these activities.
+Teachers should, therefore, strive for interactions with students that encourage these activities.
 They should respond to student's ideas frequently, thoughtfully, and extensively both inside and outside the classroom.
 Effective teachers encourage student conferences, small group meetings, and informal conversations about students' ideas.
-Part of teaching is collaboration with counselors, tutors, colleagues, and administrators in programs to assist student learning both in and out of class.
+Part of teaching is the collaboration with counselors, tutors, colleagues, and administrators in programs to assist student learning both in and out of class.

 Effective teaching evaluation should include multiple measures, not a single instrument or scale of success.
 Departments should develop programs of evaluation which involve a variety of measures which assess different strengths and weaknesses.
 In particular, faculty members should assemble portfolios to represent their work as teachers.
 In addition to the traditional student evaluations, portfolios should include records of systematic peer visits to classrooms, syllabi, course development plans, representative student work, and a reflective analysis of their teaching development.